uvavision/bias-pretrained-vision-models/README.md

 - `data_loader.py`: Dataloaders for training datasets
 - `model_init.py`: Initializes model for finetuning by reshaping the last layer and configures the optimizers, loss function and other hyperparameters
 - `train.py` : contains generalized training details and cmd line functions
+- `experiments/`: contains metadata for all trained models in the paper